-A balanced lunch should be made up of the right types of foods so that your child is getting enough macros and nutrients.
+A balanced lunch should be made up of the right types of foods so that your child is getting enough nutrients.
 Once you’ve got your ideal formula for what a packed lunch should include, it should be simpler to come up with foods that fit those categories.
 So, the model lunch should contain:

 - Carbohydrates (e.g. a savoury item like a small brown rice pot, wholegrain sandwich/wrap, or sweet potato salad)